 : any of a group of lightweight but very strong heat-resistant synthetic aromatic polyamide materials that are fashioned into fibers, filaments, or sheets and used especially in textiles and plastics

-Origin of ARAMID
+Origin and Etymology of aramid

-Seen & Heard
+Seen and Heard

 What made you want to look up aramid?
 Please tell us where you read or heard it (including the quote, if possible).